 The Dark Days Club by Alison Goodman

 On the eve of Lady Helen Wrexhall’s presentation to the queen, one of her family’s housemaids disappears–and Helen is determined to find her.
 She meets Lord Carlston, one of the few who can stop the perpetrators: a cabal of demons infiltrating every level of society.
 Dare she ask for his help, despite his reputation?
-The finale, The Dark Days Deceit, is out this fall!

 Everything changed for 15-year-old Lina one night in 1941, when Soviet officers forced her family apart into Siberian work camps.
 A tale of survival, strength, and love that will make you want to hug the person next to you.